Whether it's an old favourite or your very first visit, these iconic Melbourne restaurants are a must for foodies in the know.

 The European transports lovers of good food and wine straight to old-world Europe.
 It takes its inspiration from the continent’s traditional cafes and bars.
 The European is all about smart service and seasonal produce.
 Start with a coffee and pastry in the morning.
 Perhaps a bright pasta for lunch.
 Or maybe a steak hand-cut by their in-house butcher for dinner.
 The impressive wine list is entirely European.

 It’s hard to imagine Melbourne without MoVida.
 Frank Camorra opened the OG on Hosier Lane way back in 2003.
 Since then, our love of Spanish tapas and share plates has known no bounds.
 It’s an icon of graffiti-scrawled laneway dining.
 Park at the bar and order a Spanish beer.
-Snack on flavour bombs like anchovy with smoked tomato sorbet or a couple of cheeky jamón croquetta.
-Settle in for dinner and bigger shared mains like slow braised lamb.
+Snack on flavour bombs like anchovy with smoked tomato sorbet or a couple of cheeky sweet corn and manchego croquetta.
+Settle in for dinner and bigger shared mains like blue swimmer crab.
 It may be Spanish, but MoVida's vibe is all Melbourne.

 Sitting on Bond Street, Maha’s decor is as captivating and dramatic as the menu.
 It's regularly awarded as one of the city’s finest restaurants.
 Shane Delia and his team take Middle Eastern flavours and spin them into the future.
 This creates a vibrant dining experience.
-There’s kibbeh, but it’s made with tuna.
-There’s ricotta, but it’s peppered and on a semolina crumpet.
+There’s hummus, but it's taken up a notch with caramelised onion and lamb.
+There’s Turkish delight, but it comes in donut form.
 Then, of course, there’s the signature slow roasted lamb shoulder.
-It's served with fermented capsicum burnt butter.
+It's served with za’atar spiced jus.

 Tipo 00 is the type of flour used to make pasta.
-And Tipo 00 make award-winning, artisan pasta.
-We’re talking squid-ink tagliolini and saffron spaghettini.
-Wild numbers like raspberry and juniper pappardelle.
-These silky ribbons are something else.
-Their bright Italian menu also features luscious risottos with WA scallops.
-Meatier mains include a pork cutlet with snake beans.
-Finishing with the tipomisu – their take on tiramisu – is a must.
-The Chef’s Menu is excellent value.
-They do gluten-free pasta, too.
+And Tipo 00 makes award-winning, artisan pasta.
+We’re talking squid-ink tagliolini and braised duck gnocchi.
+The silky ribbons of handmade pasta are something else.
+The bright Italian menu also features luscious risottos with abalone and mussels.
+Meatier mains include a Wagyu rump with broccolini.
+Finishing with the tipomisu – Tipo's take on tiramisu – is a must.
+The chef’s menu is excellent value.
+You can opt for gluten-free pasta, too.

 Vue de Monde